parisepigenetics/bibs/_training/cluster_training_2609.md

 ---
 # Connect to the cluster

+There are several ways to connect to the cluster and use it.
+Choose the one that works best for you (web interface? local terminal? ...).

 ## 1. via Open Ondemand

 In order to make easier the work on the cluster, an Open OnDemand single point of access has been implemented.
 This way, you can access the cluster, modify your files, run your scripts, see your results, etc. in a simple web browser.

 - Open a web browser and go to [https://ondemand.rpbs.univ-paris-diderot.fr](https://ondemand.rpbs.univ-paris-diderot.fr).
-- Enter your username and password and log in.
+- Enter your cluster username and password and log in.

 Now you can
  - Browse and modify your files using the "Files" menu.
 You should have access to the `training` project.
  - Follow your jobs using the "Jobs" menu
- - Launch a terminal to do all the exercices of this training using "Apps/RPBS Shell Access"
+ - **Launch a terminal** to do all the exercises of this training using "Apps/RPBS Shell Access"
- - Launch Jupyter Lab or RStudio for more advance analyses
+ - Launch RStudio, VS Code or Jupyter Lab for more advance analyses
+ - Launch Virtual Desktop to use graphical sotfware such as IGV

 ## 2. via JupyterHub interface (might be deprecated in the future)

 - Open a web browser and go to [https://jupyterhub.rpbs.univ-paris-diderot.fr](https://jupyterhub.rpbs.univ-paris-diderot.fr).
-- Enter your login and password and sign in.
+- Enter your cluster username and password and sign in.
-- Select your project, the resources you need (default resources are sufficient unless you want to run calculations within Jupyter Notebooks or RStudio), and press `Start`.
+- Select your project (here: training), the resources you need (default resources are sufficient unless you want to run calculations within Jupyter Notebooks or RStudio), and press `Start`.

-The launcher allows you to start a Terminal that can be used for the rest of this course.
+The launcher allows you to **start a Terminal** that can be used for the rest of this course.

 ## 3. via SSH
 Open your local terminal and type